alemart/surgescript/docs/tutorials/packages.md

 Package example
 ---------------

-You may use the Plugin system to create an independent package that aggregates many functionalities.
+Packages may aggregate many code units with different functionalities.
 This lets you separate your code in coherent, logical units and also helps you to distribute it.

 Suppose that user *Parrot*, the owner of *ParrotSoft*, created SurgeScript utilities related to string manipulation, matrix math and complex numbers.
 He decided to share his code as a single package called `ParrotSoft`.
-Since he implemented getters for each of his utilities (see the code below), his package provides easy access to all of them.
+Since he implemented [getters](/tutorials/properties) for each of his utilities, his package provides easy access to all of them.
 Furthermore, he annotated his package with `@Package` (but **not** the individual utilities), so his package can be accessed anywhere.

 ```
 // File: parrotsoft.ss